fujitake/vantiq-related/vantiq-apps-development/docs/eng/reusable-design-patterns.md

   * _→_  _Faster processing\, improved scalability_
 * Wrapping Source with Service ensures modularity while adding functionality transparently\.

+### Notes on implementation
+- Some design patterns depend on features in [Version 1.34](https://community.vantiq.com/forums/topic/1-3-4-release-notes-%e6%97%a5%e6%9c%ac%e8%aa%9e/).
+Importing into earlier versions may result in compile errors or may not function as expected.
+  - [Map type in Stateful Service](https://dev.vantiq.co.jp/docs/system/rules/index.html#map) - Replaced the use of Object types in Stateful Service
+  - Automatic Smoothing – Automatically buffer events that flow excessively through the application
+  - [LoopWhile](https://dev.vantiq.co.jp/docs/system/apps/index.html#loop-while) – Sequential execution of a series of processes across multiple tasks

 ## input section

 ### Polling-To-Stream Pattern<a id="polling-to-stream"></a>